Serghini04/MiniShell/README.md

 This project is part of the 42 Network curriculum and is subject to their academic policies.

 ## Acknowledgments
-- 42 Network for the project subject and resources
+- 42 Network for the project subject and resources.
-- The developers of Bash and other Unix shells for inspiration
+- The developers of Bash and other Unix shells for inspiration.
-- [Hicham Driouch](https://github.com/paybat) for their work on command execution and signal handling
+- [Hicham Driouch](https://github.com/paybat) for their work on command execution and signal handling.